telekom/3gpp-meeting-tools/puml2visio/README.md

 ## <a id="features"></a>✨ Features

 * **Visio Integration:** Generates native `.vsdx` files from PlantUML text.
 Intelligently strips structural SVG wrappers so shapes are easily editable.
-* **Native PowerPoint Export:** Bypasses standard image embedding by coercing PowerPoint into converting SVG paths into **native, grouped Office Drawing objects**.
+* **Native PowerPoint Export (The EMF Pipeline):** Bypasses PowerPoint's buggy SVG engine by silently piping the diagram through Visio to generate a Microsoft **Enhanced Metafile (.emf)**.
+This guarantees a flawless, natively ungroupable Office Drawing object without relying on fragile UI macros.
 * **Flawless Round-Tripping:** Embeds your original PlantUML source code directly into the Visio Page or PowerPoint Speaker Notes.
 Drop a generated file back into the app to retrieve your source code!
 * **Word Document Extractor:** Extracts hidden, embedded Visio (`.vsdx`) files natively trapped inside Word Document (`.docx`) OLE wrappers.
+* **Smart Queue Viewer:** A professional, IDE-style queue manager lets you batch hundreds of files, monitor live processing status, and remove queued items on the fly.
 * **Intelligent Auto-Setup:** Automatically detects your Java environment and downloads the correct `plantuml.jar` on first launch (with Corporate Proxy support).

 ---